Wakabayashii459/msc_ship_energy/README.md

 # MSC Ship Energy Analysis

-This project analyses auxiliary electrical consumption from cruise ship telemetry data.
+This project analyses electrical consumption from cruise ship telemetry data.
-The goal is to understand how an onboard auxiliary consumer behaves operationally and how it relates to propulsion demand, generator output, and vessel operating mode.
+The goal is to understand how an onboard consumer behaves operationally and how it relates to propulsion demand, generator output, and vessel operating mode.

 The work focuses on turning raw 5-minute telemetry into operational insights that could support energy optimisation, generator scheduling, and monitoring.